jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 })
 {% endhighlight %}

-You can view the full source code bby visiting the [repository on GitHub](https://github.com/jaysoo/example-fp-youtube-search).
+You can view the full source code by visiting the [repository on GitHub](https://github.com/jaysoo/example-fp-youtube-search).

 The power of the functional approach is that what works in the small also works in the large.
 We started with a simple function `makeUrl`, and eventually ended up with the more powerful function `searchVideos`.
 Along the entire